zhbjsh/homeassistant-ssh/README.md

 ##### Include variables

 Variables can be passed to action commands (but not sensor commands) and accessed with `@{my_variable_name}`.
 Action commands that require variables can only be executed by calling the [`ssh.run_action`](#run-action-sshrun_action) service ([example](#add-a-note-to-a-file)).

-##### Timeout

-The command timeout is the time in seconds that the integration waits for a command to complete.
-Generally commands should be short (maximum a couple seconds), as they are executed one after another and block the next command while they are running.

 ##### Configuration